 Beth Hyatt – Featured Artist

 Beth has enjoyed watching her talents and passions converge into her multi-dimensional artistic career.
-Always carrying her camera with her wherever she goes, she continually seeks to capture the silent, universal language that surrounds her.
-From her simple affection for animals to her detailed observation of life, action, reaction, and environment, Beth has developed a mastery of reflecting expression.
+Always carrying her camera wherever she goes, she continually seeks to capture the silent, universal language surrounding her.
+From her simple affection for animals to her detailed observation of life, action, reaction, and environment, Beth has mastered reflecting expression.
 It’s often been said that she conveys as much emotion in her animal portraits as she does in human faces.

 What is Gen Society?

 Gen Society is an art space blog for visual art and creative writing collaborations, and other randomizations.
 Hosted by writer and musician Lorin Drexler, this online venue is an expressive experience for those interested in the world of the arts.
 It is a poetic journey through the hearts and minds of contemporary artists in practice and a reflection of those who have long passed.

 If you’re an artist and would like to submit your work in consideration to collaborate with Gen Society, please click below: